SoftwareHeritage/swh-loader-bzr/docs/how-bzr-works.rst

 Not resolved yet:

-    - We have to look for stacked branches, how they work and if we can do anything more interesting than just failing.
     - Bazaar is able to store empty directories, does SWH handle them?
+(T4201)
     - What do we do about multiple authors (they are line separated) in each commit?
-    - What do we do about bug fixes metadata in each commit?
-    - What do we do about branch config?
+(T3887)